adamzerner/vue-starter/README.md

 - It's only being loaded in production.
 - To finish setting it up you'll need to sign up with Google Analytics, and then set the `VUE_APP_GTAG_ID` environment variable in production.
-- `<cookies-notice>` is being used for GDPR compliance.
+- `CookiesNotice` is being used for GDPR compliance.
 It utilizes LocalStorage.

 ### Home page